szzsa/scoreboard/README.md

-# scoreboard
+# scorekeeper
-Scoreboard for board and card games
+Score keeper for board and card games